nicksteiner/nicksteiner.github.io/content/authors/admin/_index.md

     awarder: NASA
     icon: assets/media/icons/NASA_logo.svg
     summary: |
       The Carbon in Arctic Reservoirs Vulnerability Experiment (CARVE) was a NASA airborne science campaign designed to study the changing carbon dynamics in Arctic and boreal ecosystems.
-Using aircraft-mounted sensors, CARVE collected data on atmospheric greenhouse gas concentrations, surface temperature, and soil moisture across Alaska to improve understanding of permafrost thaw and its impact on carbon emissions.
-The mission, which ran from 2012 to 2015, provided critical insights into how climate change affects carbon fluxes in the Arctic, helping to refine global climate models
+CARVE provided critical insights into how climate change affects carbon fluxes in the Arctic.

 ---
 ## About Me